ci-wdi-900/gone-fishing/HINTS.md

 # Hints

-**After completing every step below, make a commit in git!** This will help you save your progress every time you get your code in a working state.
+**After completing each step below, make a commit in git!** This will help you save your progress every time you get your code in a working state.

 ## Step 1: Foundation